alirezaryahi/django-blog-with-comment/README.md

 # django-blog-with-comment
-web page with ability to add comments for each article
+web page with ability to add comments for each article and Authentication system